TBD54566975/dwn-sdk-js/Q_AND_A.md

   The latter question is much easier to answer: an update needs to reference the record that it is updating.

-  The answer to the first-part question is more complicated: `recordId` technically is not needed in an initial `RecordsWrite`, but we chose to include it for data model consistency with subsequent `RecordsWrite`, such that we can simply return the latest message of a record as the response to `RecordsRead` and `RecordsQuery` (for the most part, we still remove `authorization`) without needing to re-inject/rehydrate `recordId` into any initial `RecordsWrite`.
+  The answer to the first-part question is more complicated: `recordId` technically is not needed in an initial `RecordsWrite`, but we chose to include it for data model consistency with subsequent `RecordsWrite`, such that we can simply return the latest message of a record as the response to `RecordsRead` and `RecordsQuery` without needing to re-inject/rehydrate `recordId` into any initial `RecordsWrite`.
 It is also the same reason why `contextId` is required for the initial `RecordsWrite` of a protocol-authorized record.

 ## Encryption